 If you are going to one of the lodges like the Guacamayo Lodge or the Dolphin lodge, you will find temperature during the dry season average 78 – 79 degrees.
 The Max temperature CAN reach 88 degrees, but on average that will not be the case.
 In my packing list, I’ll make sure you prepare for whatever comes.
 Either way, you’ll be comfortable in the recommended list.

 Keep in mind when planning your vacation, The dry season isn’t actually dry.
 It still rains quite frequently, just not as much as the wet season.
 A tropical rainforest will always have rain, and at some point during the trip the raindrops will fall!

 The Amazon Rainforest Wet Season

-However, if temperature is important to you, the stars could not align any better for travelers.
+However, if the temperature is important to you, the stars could not align any better for travelers.
 Why?
 A recent poll shows the majority of people decide to take their vacations in guess which months?
 June, July, and August!
-Sounds like a nice plan to visit the amazon in the cooler months when most have the time off for a vacation.
+Sounds like a nice plan to visit the Amazon in the cooler months when most have the time off for a vacation.

-One thing to keep in mind however is that the rain is stronger in these months.
+One thing to keep in mind, however, is that the rain is stronger in these months.
 That shouldn’t be a deterrent to visit necessarily.
 As it is constantly raining, even in the dry season, it won’t cause you to miss out on wildlife.
-The animals are accustomed to it, and are active regardless of the condition.
+The animals are accustomed to it and are active regardless of the condition.
 Moreover, the rain, although frequent, generally doesn’t last for too long, but rather comes and goes rapidly.

 Highest Period of Wildlife Activity